Woods or forests are homes to many plants and animal species. This lesson explains about the layers of a forest.

 What are evergreen trees?

-Trees which produce and keep leaves all the year round.
+Trees which produce and keep leaves all the year round are called evergreen trees.

 E.g. Scots pine, eucalyptus, yew, holly etc.